uf-mil/mil/perception/docker_tf/README.md

 ### Any kind of array mismatch, label mismatch, and so on

 These are commonly caused by you leaving a trained model or checkpoints from a previous attempt in the directory.
 The trainer is finding these checkpoints and attempting to start the network on those.
 If the architecture has changed (say I was training a network to identify one object (class) and now I want to train a network that identifies 15 objects (classes) then the architectures would be a mismatch and this would error out).
 We avoid this issue in the starting phases of the training by using the inference graph.
 Generally speaking you just want to start with a fresh network everytime you do this, so either clone the model again or delete the existing checkpoints.

+You may get an error when changing the batch size of your pipeline.config.
+This is likely caused by the type of resizer you have at the top of the config file.
+If you have a keep_aspect_ratio_resizer, you need to change it to a fixed_shape_resizer and the change the max_size and min_size variables to width and height respectively.
+If you have a fixed_shape_resizer, then the issue lies somewhere else.

+You may occasionally run out of memory training a model.
+This means you either need to reduce the batch size or the image size.

+If you get a infinite number or nan tensor at any point in the training it means one of two things.
+One: Your model's batch size is too small or the learning rate is too high and the training algorithm exploded.
+Two: You have a broken label somewhere and you need to fix it!
+If option one is your problem then look to your pipeline.config and make the necessary edits.
+If that fails then it would seem your problem lies in the labels.
+This is a much more annoying problem to fix and means that our labelbox_data_processing pipeline has a leak.
+Find this leak and purge it in the name of the Omnissiah and the Machine Spirits shall be please with you!